 “If you’re told what to look for, you can’t see anything else.” ~Edward Tufte

-This is a work in progress.
+By the Solari Team This is a work in progress.
 We used an Internet-available list of Minneapolis / St. Paul Metro Area riot damage and mapped the data via a Mac app called “Ahoy Maps.”
 If you are a Mac user, instructions on how to get the app with the source material will be added in the “Subscriber Resources” section below.
 For those of you who are not Mac users or do not want to load the app, see the series of images below.
 You may want to use the zoom feature to get a better look at the maps.

 Map Key: